 - steel wool

-You Can Make Dryer Lint Paper
+3. To Make Dryer Lint Paper

 Although I can’t imagine an SHTF situation where you have electricity to use your dryer but no way to get some paper, it’s nice to know you can turn one into the other.

-To conserve moisture for your plants
+4. To help retain moisture for your plants

-As Cushion For Your Boxes
+5. As Packing Material for Your Boxes

 Since certain natural disasters can cause your boxes full of preps to fall from the shelves, you can use dryer lint as cushion for your most fragile items.

 Because dryer lint, if it’s primarily come from cotton and wool clothing is organic in nature, you can add it to your soil, your compost bin, or your worm farm as food for the worms.